The Sound of Healing

 Digital Content

 Standing in the doorway of his studio, I felt as much as heard the rich blend of harmonic overtones.
-Charles sat on a terracotta rug, surrounded by an array of metal bowls and people seated on oversized, textured pillows.
-Candlelight reflected off the brass and bronze bowls, illuminating his serene face as he began the singing bowl meditation.
-He nodded toward an open pillow, and I slipped in to take a seat.
+Charles sat on a terracotta rug, surrounded by metal bowls and people seated on oversized, textured pillows.
+Candlelight flickered off the brass and bronze surfaces, illuminating his serene face as he began the singing bowl meditation.
+He nodded toward an open cushion, and I stepped inside and took a seat.

-Charles rotated a padded mallet around the rims of the Tibetan singing bowls, producing a sonorous wave of sound.
-The deep bass tones of the larger bowls rolled over the higher tones of the smaller ones, creating a presence of mind in which all thought was possible but none necessary.
-In this restorative state, skin and bone resonated with the thrum of an ancient vibration.
+With steady intention, Charles rotated a padded mallet around the rims of the Tibetan singing bowls, producing long, sonorous tones that filled the room.
+The deep bass vibrations of the larger bowls rolled beneath the soft, high tones of the smaller ones, creating a field of sound in which all thought was possible—but none necessary.
+In that still, expansive space, my skin and bones seemed to resonate with the thrum of an ancient vibration.

 Sound Vibrations

-Tibetan singing bowls are traditional Buddhist meditation tools dating back to the Buddha, Shakyamuni (560–480 B.C.).
-According to Tibetan master Bodhisattva Gwalwa Karmapa, they emit the “Sound of the Void,” the sound of the universe manifesting.
-This reverberation is traditionally recognized as the frequency of perfection—the Sanskrit mantra AUM.
+Tibetan singing bowls are traditional Buddhist meditation tools dating back to the time of Shakyamuni Buddha (560–480 B.C.).
+According to Tibetan master Bodhisattva Gwalwa Karmapa, the bowls emit the “Sound of the Void,” the sound of the universe manifesting itself.
+This resonance is traditionally understood to embody the frequency of perfection: the Sanskrit mantra AUM.

-Rhythmic tones like those emitted from singing bowls initiate healing through brainwave entrainment— the synchronization of the brain's electrical cycles with sound frequency vibrations.
-Clinical studies using brainwave mapping equipment (EEG), blood tests, and other sophisticated procedures have shown that sound frequency patterns embedded in music can create positive changes in body and brainwave functions.
+Rhythmic tones like those from singing bowls can initiate healing through brainwave entrainment—the synchronization of the brain’s electrical patterns with external sound frequencies.
+Clinical studies using EEG mapping, blood analysis, and other diagnostic tools have demonstrated that specific sound frequencies can produce positive physiological and neurological changes.

 Now that science can measure and confirm the profound effects of harmonic frequencies on healing, sound therapy is gaining recognition as a valid treatment modality for many conditions.
 It has proven effective in relieving stress and anxiety-related afflictions such as fibromyalgia and post-traumatic stress disorder (PTSD).